sandbender/kragle_docs/Advanced_Topics/Creating_Block_Types.md

 The most common Actions you'll use all the time when building custom Block types are uri-oriented action (uri_get, uri_post, etc) and the 'convert' action, which you'll use to transform the 'raw' response from a url/api endpoint into the appropriate structure for a Kragle Type. (*The 'convert' action is very useful and comes into play in a few other places as well, most notably when using the API to create your Stacks.*)

 The Actions which make up a Block are specified as an ordered list (array), and each different action type available will have it's own set of required and optional parameters it needs to be configured with when using it to build a Block.

-For example, if you're using the 'uri_get' action in a Block, you will need to specify the uri in question which the action will GET via an HTTP request, etc.
+The list of Actions for a block is specified as the 'actions' top-level element of your block definition structure.
+Each element in the 'actions' list must be an object having two elements: 'action' (the name of the action to use) and 'action_params' (an object whose elements are the required/optional parameters for the action in question).

 #### The Action input structure